SylvesterMachielse/PrometheusFileServiceDiscoveryApi/README.md

 An HTTP service for updating the targets.json file when using Prometheus with [file_sd_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cfile_sd_config%3E).

+This service can be called from the [IISDiscoveryService]https://github.com/SylvesterMachielse/IISDiscoveryService.
+This way you can add IIS websites to prometheus as scrape targets automatically.

 ## Configuration
 Add file service discovery to prometheus.
 If your targets.json file is next to the prometheus.exe, you can add this to the `prometheus.yml` file.
 ```YAML